iip-ecosphere/platform/platform/configuration/configuration.easy/README.md

 Some tests are executed in own JVMs to prevent conflicting dependencies with Maven.
 To update the persisted dependency list, call `mvn prepare-package`.

 To build this component without tests, e.g., to just package a changed model for local tests, run `mvn install -DdisableJavaTests=true`.
+However, as this model is only one of multiple potential models, subsequently the build process of `configuration` must be executed to collect all (alternative) models and to effectively deploy them.